SRombauts/shared_ptr/README.md

 To use this shared_ptr implementation, you only need to include the shared_ptr.hpp file from the source code of your projects.

+### Continuous Integration

+This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis CI community service with the above CMake building and testing procedure.

+Detailed results can be seen online: https://travis-ci.org/SRombauts/shared_ptr

 ### License